Informatiqal/qlik-test-users-tickets/README.md

 The app listen on `https` and we need certificates for that.
 If you dont have any at the moment the app itself can generate self-signed ones:

-`.\qlik-test-users-tickets.exe --generateCert`
+`.\qs_test_users.exe gencert`

 The command above will create `cert.pem` and `cert_key.pem` in the current folder

 ### Users

 The app can generate set of test users, using the Repository API, in Qlik Sense.
-You can create as many as you want.

-`.\qlik-test-users-tickets.exe --host <sense-host> --users "user1;user2;user3" --certPath c:\path\to\qlik\sense\certificates`

-- `--host` - Qlik Sense host name.
-The command using Qlik Repository API so port `4242` should be accessible
+Using the data from `config.toml` its possible to create and many as needed at any time.

+`.\qs_test_users.exe users create --suffix SOMETHING --users "user1;user2;user3..."`

 - `--users` - semi-colon list of user ids.
-User ids can be anything as long as they do not repeat in the same user directory
+User ids can be anything as long as they do not repeat in the same user directory.
+Ideally wrap the users string into double-quotes
-- `--userDirectory` - we have to provide user directory to create the users under it.
+- `--suffix` - we have to provide user directory to create the users under it.
 The app requires **suffix** and will create the users under `TESTING_<provided suffix>` user directory
-- `--certPath` - path to a folder where Qlik Sense certificates can be located

 ### Config